-For more detailed instructions about creating a profile on Grants.gov, refer to: www.grants.gov/web/grants/applicants/registration/authorize-roles.html To track your role request, refer to: www.grants.gov/web/grants/applicants/registration/track-role-status.html
+For more detailed instructions about creating a profile on Grants.gov, refer to: www.grants.gov/web/grants/applicants/registration/track-role-status.html

 7. When applications are submitted through Grants.gov, the name of the organization applicant with the AOR role that submitted the application is inserted into the signature line of the application, serving as the electronic signature.
 The EBiz POC must authorize individuals who are able to make legally binding commitments on behalf of the organization as an AOR; this step is often missed but is crucial for valid and timely submissions.